Håkan Juholt

 Håkan Juholt (born 16 September 1962) is a Swedish politician and diplomat who was Leader of the Social Democrats from 2011 to 2012.
 He was member of the Swedish parliament from 1994 to 2016, representing Kalmar County.
 Juholt served as Sweden's Ambassador to the Republic of Iceland from 2017 to 2020 and as Ambassador to the Republic of South Africa from 2020 to 2025.

 Early life and career

-He is a native of Oskarshamn, a town of 17,000 on the Baltic Sea and the site of a nuclear power plant.
+Juholt was born in Oskarshamn, a town of 17,000 on the Baltic Sea and the site of a nuclear power plant.
 His father worked in Oskarshamn as a printer and was a union man.
 His maternal grandfather was the artist Arvid Källström (1893–1967).
 After finishing gymnasium, he was hired in 1980 as a photographer and journalist for the Social Democratic Kalmar newspaper Östra Småland (Östran), where he is still formally employed but on leave since elected to parliament in 1994.
 In the early 1980s, he reported for the newspaper from the Solidarity movement in Poland.